People, product, and market: If any one leg of that triangle is weak or broken, investors aren’t interested in your startup.

 Monthly recurring revenue is just what it sounds like: the amount of money that customers have committed to spend each month on your product or service.
 Although there’s nothing wrong with one-off sales, investors prefer recurring revenue for two reasons: First, it’s effectively a floor, meaning that the company will bring in at least that much money in the coming months; second, it means the company doesn’t need a massive sales and marketing budget.

 How much MRR do young startups need to attract investors’ interest?
 Phil Stover, early-stage investor and founder of Blue Skies Ventures, suggests that those seeking greater than $1 million demonstrate at least $50,000 in MRR — and be on track to achieve $80,000 in MRR over the next 6 months.
-Those metrics should help startups command a $6 million to $10 million valuation and responsibly take in the investment while minimizing dilution, Stover says.
+Those company metrics should help startups command a $6 million to $10 million valuation and responsibly take in the investment while minimizing dilution, Stover says.

 Weekly revenue growth